jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

- Given a string or an array of characters and a target character, return the index of the last instance a character is found.
-Return -1 if it is not found.
+ Given a string or an array of characters `chars` and a target character `target`, return the index of the last instance `target` is found in `chars`.
+Return -1 if `target` is not found.
  Do not use the 'split' method.